 Ingredients:

-- After four to six weeks, strain the oil through some cheesecloth or a nut milk bag, and pour the oil into a clean dark glass bottle for storage, and keep it in a cool, dark place.
-This lavender oil will have a mild aroma to it.
-It will never be as strong as true essential oils.
-To give the oil extra fragrance, add a few drops of your favourite organic lavender essential oil.
+- This lavender infused oil will have a mild aroma to it.
+It will not be as strong as a true essential oil.
+To give the oil extra fragrance, you can add a few drops of your favourite organic lavender essential oil if you choose.

 Lavender-infused oil recipe